 lower-than-expected quarterly profit as it struggled with

-maintenance for five high-end rigs, even as worldwide demand
+maintenance for five high-end rigs, even as demand for its most

 Fourth-quarter net profit was $128 million, or 50 cents per

 share, compared with $127 million, or 50 cents per share, a year

 before.
 Revenue grew 29 percent to $966 million.
 Analysts, on

 average, had expected a profit of 61 cents per share, according

 operating performance" in the quarter was due largely to five